 1,2,3&4 Manuka Oil TriketonesTM

-The market conditions are strong and active.
 In the aromatherapy sector, manuka oil is the star amongst all other varieties available.
-With the emergence of new applications and aromatherapy brands in the market, demand for the oil shows a significant increase.
-High demand and short supply has lifted the price for oil.
-Currently, New Zealand manuka oil has high levels of beta-triketones; thus holding a dominant position in the market.
+With the emergence of new applications, and aromatherapy brands in the market, demand for the oil shows a significant increase.
+The high demand and short supply has lifted the price of the oil.
+However, the triketones level has presently gone down from 28% to 15-20%.

 To ask us a fair quote for this product, please fill the following form: